VALIS-software/VALIS-frontend/PLAN.md

 - X-Axis
-    - Mouse wheel on panel
+    - Algorithm for laying out labels
-    - Model for zooming/panning large linear space
+    - Clear event listeners when tile is removed

 - When texture slots are full we should swap out the last used
 - Text elements